Overview and Notes

 On the SentryOne Database Account Information screen, choose a location and name for the SentryOne database.
 Enter the server instance where you'd like to install the SentryOne database in SQL Server Name.
 Enter a name for the SentryOne database in Database Name.
 The default Database Name is SentryOne.
 The SentryOne database is created as part of the installation process.
 If you're upgrading SentryOne, specify the name of the existing SentryOne database.
 All the necessary schema changes are applied to the existing database during an upgrade.

 The Monitoring Service SQL Credentials options available are Windows Authentication and SQL Server Authentication.
-If the Windows user account you're using for the installation doesn't have the required privileges on the selected SQL Server, deselect Windows Authentication and enter a SQL Server login and password for an account with required SQL Server privileges.
+If the Windows user account you're using for the installation doesn't have the required privileges on the selected SQL Server, select SQL Server Authentication and enter a SQL Server User Name and Password for an account with required SQL Server privileges.
 See the Monitoring Service Security article for the account's full security requirements.

 Select Test to validate the chosen credentials.
 After a successful test, select Next to continue the setup.

 After selecting Test, a popup will confirm your database selection: